 In most states, the biggest numbers for people entering treatment in drug rehabs are for treatment of excessive alcohol consumption.
 In Idaho, it’s a little different.
 In 2008, just over a thousand people sought alcohol addiction treatment and 1,282 entered a drug recovery facility for problems with alcohol plus a secondary drug.
 But the largest number of people entering Idaho rehab centers in 2008 sought help for marijuana addiction (1,834).
 Sadly, 60 percent of these people were between 12 and 20 years of age.
 Second place went to those in drug programs for methamphetamine addiction (1,559).

 At Narconon drug and alcohol rehabilitation centers across the United States and around the world, those seeking recovery from addiction to alcohol or illicit drugs learn to live fully drug-free lives in these holistic, drugless addiction treatment centers.
-In fact, seven out of ten graduates remain sober after graduation.

 The program uses an innovative form of detoxification that employs vitamins, minerals and a dry-heat sauna to thoroughly detoxify the body of drug residues lodged in fat tissues.
 Without this step, many addicts are driven back to drug use by the cravings associated with these residues, even when they earnestly wish to live a sober life.
 After this detoxification step, many of those at the Narconon drug treatment centers state that their cravings are greatly reduced or even eliminated.